 - Fee assured

 Dr Philip Woodland is Consultant Gastroenterologist and Senior Lecturer at the Royal London Hospital (Barts Health NHS Trust).
+Privately he works within London Digestive Health, a group of expert teaching hospital gastroenterologists.

 Dr Woodland graduated from University College London Medical School and is a member of the Royal College of Physicians.